 Question: "What happened on the Mount of Olives?"

-Answer: Jesus made two visits to the Mount of Olives that are recorded in the Bible, both in the last week of His life.
-The first visit was to deliver what has come to be known as the Olivet Discourse recorded in Matthew 24:1–25:46.
-Parallel passages are found in Mark 13:1-37 and Luke 21:5-36.
+Answer: Jesus made many visits to the Mount of Olives (Luke 21:37).
+In fact, it was “usual” for Him to go there when in the vicinity of Jerusalem (Luke 22:39).
+The Bible records two visits to the Mount of Olives, both in the last week of Jesus’ life, in which something of significance happened.
+The first visit was to deliver what has come to be known as the Olivet Discourse, recorded in Matthew 24:1—25:46.
+Parallel passages are found in Mark 13:1–37 and Luke 21:5–36.
 The second visit was on the night He was betrayed.
 That evening began with the Last Supper and ended in the Garden of Gethsemane on the Mount of Olives.

 The content of the Olivet Discourse is Jesus’ response to His disciples’ question “Tell us, when will these things be, and what will be the sign of your coming and of the close of the age?"
 (Matthew 24:3).
 The content of what Jesus taught in Matthew 24–25 primarily refers to the future tribulation period and the second coming of Christ at the end of the tribulation.
 The Discourse includes parables about those who wait for the Master’s coming—the wise and faithful servant (Matthew 24:45-51), the five wise virgins (Matthew 25:1-13), and the good servant who uses his “talents” (money) wisely as he waits for the Master’s return (Matthew 25:14-30).